Lisp-Stat/documentation/content/en/docs/Manuals/array-operations.md

 order.

 The following functions all make a new array, taking the dimensions as input.
-The version ending in `*` also takes the array type as first argument.
 There are also versions ending in `!` which do not make a new array, but take an array as first argument, which is modified and returned.